History of infant schools in Great Britain: Infant departments in state-funded schools

-The 1870 Education Act made five years the minimum age at which school boards could make education compulsory.
+The Elementary Education Act 1870 made five years the minimum age at which school boards could make education compulsory.
 Some people believed it was too young; but it was felt that young children could be taught moral lessons at an early age, were safer in school and children who started school sooner could be released to start work sooner.
-The 1880 Education Act made five years the start of compulsory education across England and Wales.
+The Elementary Education Act 1880 made five years the start of compulsory education across England and Wales.
 Compared to others in the Western World, Britain's children had an unusually early start to mandatory education.
 Many children as young as two or three years were also enrolled at school.
 The proportion of children between three and five years at school increased throughout the remainder of the 19th century from 24.2% in 1870 to 43.1% in 1900.
 The relatively small number of children under three years in school increased in the early 1870s, but fell thereafter.
 The skilled working classes, whose wages were broadly going up throughout this period, made use of infant schools as childcare for their preschool children.
 Many poorer families sent their children to school before the age of five when fees were abolished at elementary schools in 1891.
 This largely brought about the end of dame schools.
 Some children who lived a long way from the nearest school were not sent until after the infant stage.

 The rise of young children attending school was not seen in Scotland to the same extent as in England and Wales.
 The philanthropic infant school movement had faded in Scotland by the middle of the century.
 The 1861 and 1871 censuses found that Scottish children under the age of five were much less likely to be in school than their English or Welsh counterparts.
 The Education (Scotland) Act 1872 also introduced a start to compulsory education at five years old in Scotland.
 Only a minority of five-year-olds in Scotland were enrolled at school until around 1900.
 It appears that the Scottish school boards did not tend to enforce the school starting age.
 Both Scottish teachers and parents seemed to lack enthusiasm for infant education, seeing little value in lessons for younger children who were less able to respond to formal instruction.